Klingenstadt-Solingen/Open-SmartCity-Home/documentation/homesystem/HOMEASSISTANT.md

 This site contains detailed guides, tutorials, and information about installation, configuration, and integrations.

-## Setting Up Open Smart City Home as a Home Assistant Addon
+## Setting Up Open SmartCity Home as a Home Assistant Addon

 Click on the button below: